sbazanov/Week5_task4_ambassador/README.md

-#  Prepearing `helm template` of new version Ambassasdor API-service
+#  Preparing helm template of new version Ambassasdor API-service

 ## Here are the steps to reproduce the problem: